scribu/wp-front-end-editor/readme.txt

 Links: [Documentation](http://github.com/scribu/wp-front-end-editor/wiki) | [Plugin News](http://scribu.net/wordpress/front-end-editor) | [Author's Site](http://scribu.net)

-== Installation ==

-You can either install it automatically from the WordPress admin, or do it manually:

-1. Unzip "Front-end Editor" archive and put the folder into your plugins folder (/wp-content/plugins/).
-2. Activate the plugin from the Plugins menu.

 == Frequently Asked Questions ==

 = Error on activation: "Parse error: syntax error, unexpected..." =